Shropshire Rural Housing: New build

 Ground Source Review: Shropshire Rural Housing, Kinlet.

-Shropshire Rural Housing Association has incorporated a micro district ground source heat pump system featuring the Kensa 6kW Shoebox Twin into a development of 8 new build properties in the village of Kinlet, rural Shropshire.
+In this award-winning scheme, Kensa Contracting delivered a shared ground loop array ground source heat pump system featuring the Kensa 6kW Shoebox Twin into a development of eight new build properties in the village of Kinlet, rural Shropshire.

 Ground Source Review: Shropshire Rural Housing, Kinlet

-Shropshire Rural Housing Association has seized Kensa’s micro ground source heat network opportunities with both hands, rolling out ground source heat pump installations into both their retrofit and their new build housing stock.
+Shropshire Rural Housing Association has seized Kensa’s shared ground loop array ground source heat network opportunities with both hands, rolling out ground source heat pump installations into both their retrofit and their new build housing stock.

 Ian Richardson, Shropshire Rural Housing Association Chief Executive, says:

 Tenant satisfaction with the heat pump solution has been high and the support and assistance we have received from Kensa has been first class.